DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

   Full dataset, 2016 USEITI Report (xlsx, 37 KB)</a></li>
 </ul>

-The following documentation is for the 2015 USEITI Report.
-Documentation for the 2016 USEITI Report is coming soon.

 ## Background

 To implement the {{ "EITI Standard" | term_end}}, government, industry, and civil society collaborate in a disclosure process called reconciliation.
 The three sectors in a participating country develop a framework for reconciliation.
 Government and industry share the total amount of revenue the government received and industry paid in the year under review with the {{ "IA" | term_end:"independent administrator (IA)" }}.
 The IA reconciles reported revenue and investigates any discrepancies.
 The public can see the results for their country in an annual EITI report.